Pendium

 What AI consistently says

-• +Easily disposable to prevent cross-contamination
+• +Easily disposable to prevent tracking bacteria through the house

 What AI doesn't mention